2021 How to Budget for a Full-Home Renovation in NYC

 Pandemic tip: Don’t wait.
 There’s a backlog in the supply of construction materials.
 For homeowners interested in renovating, it’s smart to schedule and sign with a contractor to lock in your material prices.
 You’ll also want to book a start date on the contractor’s schedule.
 If you wait, prices will likely continue to rise, along with delivery times.

 The cost for a gut renovation vs. a non-gut

-The term “gut renovation” is used informally for projects where all of the visible surfaces in a room are replaced.
-However, technically in a gut renovation, interior walls are stripped down to the studs and framing or knocked out entirely.
+In a gut renovation, interior walls are stripped down to the studs or knocked out entirely.

 A gut will start at the higher end of the $100 to $200 psf range, while a renovation in which you redo the space within the existing walls will be on the lower end.
 For example, in a 700-square-foot, one-bedroom apartment, a renovation will come in around the $50,000 to $70,000 range, while a gut renovation will likely exceed $100,000.

-The non-gut renovation may involve a new kitchen and bath, as well as refinishing flooring, replastering, and painting, plus upgrades in materials and finishes.
-The gut renovation will include the above as well as more extensive work such as replacing walls, installing new piping and wiring systems, moving doorways, and installing all new flooring.
+The non-gut renovation may involve a new kitchen and bath, as well as refinishing flooring, replastering and painting, plus upgrades in materials and finishes.
+The gut renovation will include the above as well as replacing the walls and flooring, and possibly installing new piping and wiring systems and moving doorways.

 Given that New York City apartments vary widely and can present unique challenges, a per-square-foot estimate is really a ballpark figure for you to get started.
 Here’s an overview:

 When estimating price per square foot, the scope of work usually includes the following:

 - Basic demolition